BernardoPe/Sessions/src/main/kotlin/pt/isel/ls/docs/report.md

 No major defects were detected as of the time of writing this report.

-The only currently planned change is to increase the API test coverage with more edge cases.
+The currently planned changes are to increase the API test coverage with more edge cases, and improve the project documentation at the code level.